 A manhole or Inspection chamber may be defined as an important component of a water supply and sanitary system that is constructed underground to provide access to the underground utilities.

-The primary purpose of constructing a manhole is to provide access to the underground systems for cleaning, modifying, repairing and inspection works.
-Manholes can be seen frequently in streets and sidewalks particularly in the urban areas.
+The primary purpose of constructing a manhole is to provide access to the underground systems for cleaning, modifying, repairing, and inspection works.

-The main purpose of constructing manhole can be listed as follows:
+The main purpose of constructing an inspection chamber can be listed as follows:

 2. It permits the change of alignment and direction of sewers.
 Moreover, It also facilitates the joining of sewers.

 3. The manhole with perforated cover helps in the release of foul gases.
 Thus, It can serve as ventilation for the underground sewer system.

-4. With the aid of manhole, sewer lines can be laid in convenient lengths.
+4. With the aid of a manhole, sewer lines can be laid in convenient lengths.

 Manholes are generally provided at the following locations: